JB-26/website-portfolio/src/blog/2021-09-27-postman-tips.md

 One handy feature of Postman is to export your request into another language!
 From C# to Ruby, Postman can export your request so you can make the same request in a different language.
 It's a cool trick if you're working on an application that makes a request to the endpoint you're using in Postman.

 ![Postman code snippet](https://i.imgur.com/yQrp4u4.jpg)

+# You can disable automatic redirects (HTTP 3xx)

+An issue I found a few months back was where a request I had was automatically redirecting.
+I was trying to get a particular response from an API but since one of the responses was a 3xx it redirected it.
+Myself and a colleague did some research and found that there is an option in the settings for a request.

+Under settings for a request (not the settings for Postman), you can disable the automatic redirects if the response is 3xx.

+No more redirects for that request!

+# Don't forget about Newman!

+Have a CI and want to use Postman?
+Not a problem!
+Use [newman](https://learning.postman.com/docs/running-collections/using-newman-cli/command-line-integration-with-newman/)!

+This handy CLI version of Postman is installed via NPM and runs your collection (once exported as a JSON)!

+The documentation shows a range of useful options such as environments and global files.

+It's great that this tool exists, especially if you want to automate a lot of your testing using your Postman collection.

+That about wraps up this post!

+Thanks for reading! 👏